 How to write a captivating newsletter

 You're probably subscribed to at least a few email newsletters.
-Most of us are in this age of the internet and information galore.
+Most of us are in the age of the internet and information galore.
 But I bet there are some you read all the way through, some that you skim, and others that you delete without even opening.

 Why do you read some until the end and others not-so-much?